 This course consists of 500 hours of practical training in rooms' division.
+Pre-requisite: HOSP 225.

 HOSP 235 FACILITY MANAGEMENT

 This course focuses on: introducing hospitality students to the basic maintenance and engineering data, making them familiar with the necessary language to communicate with the concerned personnel, providing them with the awareness and basic knowledge needed in order to make appropriate decisions in maintenance, engineering and energy management.